-- the existence of important large-scale facilities which no individual Member State would develop and sustain: - the promotion of internationally competitive R&D communities in new interdisciplinary areas such as information technology and biotechnology; - the creation of strong European industrial platforms based on common technical standards able to compete or cooperate at a global level e.g. mobile telecommunications: - the development of pan-European norms and standards for commercial applications.
+- the existence of important large-scale facilities which no individual Member State would develop and sustain; - the promotion of internationally competitive R&D communities in new interdisciplinary areas such as information technology and biotechnology; - the creation of strong European industrial platforms based on common technical standards able to compete or cooperate at a global level, for example mobile telecommunications; - the development of pan-European norms and standards for commercial applications.

-The primary instrument for adding European value is our invaluable scientific community, a precious legacy of previous Framework Programmes.
-It is a networked pool of talent whose level of international competitiveness is beyond the capacity of an individual Member State to replicate.
+The primary instrument for adding European value is our invaluable scientific community, a precious legacy of previous framework programmes.
+It is a networked pool of talent, whose level of international competitiveness is beyond the capacity of an individual Member State to replicate.
 Nonetheless, it can and should be further developed and strengthened by:

-- ensuring that European science supports and develops its existing strengths rather than focusing, as it has in the past, on compensating for weaknesses or "catching up": - encouraging the scientific community to work closely with users to realise the fruits of scientific research; - recognising that European critical mass can often be achieved in areas where no single Member State can mount a major effort.
+- ensuring that European science supports and develops its existing strengths rather than focusing, as it has in the past, on compensating for weaknesses or 'catching up'; - encouraging the scientific community to work closely with users to realize the fruits of scientific research; - recognizing that European critical mass can often be achieved in areas where no single Member State can mount a major effort.